CRICKET IS BACK - SECA fixture released with seniors kicking off Sat Nov 13*

 Washington Park is committed to the principles of responsible alcohol management and has maintained a Level 3 accreditation as a Good Sports Club since 2011.
 Good Sports is a program run by the Alcohol and Drug Foundation and aims to build stronger communities by championing positive change and helping to create family-friendly and thriving sporting clubs.

 As a requirement of the Level 3 accreditation the club has developed policies for the management of alcohol and smoking, healthy eating and drinking, sun protection and privacy.
+We also recognise the importance of the role that social media plays in everyday life, but also acknowledge the importance of responsible use of these forums and fully endorse the SECA policy.
 These policies are available at the links below: